antarestupin/AccessibleBundle/README.md

 }
 ```

-In order to avoid issues with the `PropertyAccess` component you should also add the following lines in your configuration:
+In order to be compatible with the `PropertyAccess` component you should also add the following lines in your configuration:

 ```php
 # app/config/config.yml